mike99mac/minimy-mike99mac/README.md

 Then I found Minimy, and was able to get it running in a few hours.
 Apparently, it was a project that hoped to save Mycroft from the fire, but it wasn't well accepted.
 Thankfully, Ken put it up on github, I forked the code and here we are.
 Ken has been a great help in answering my many questions - Thanks Dude!
 This is just a continuation of "give back to the community".

 My environment is a Raspberry Pi running Ubuntu Desktop inside a *boombox*.
-However, it should be portable to any hardware that can run Linux, and probably just about any distro (perhaps OVOS and RasPi OS are the two most likely), in any type of *enclosure* you fancy.
+However, it should be portable to any hardware that can run Linux, and probably just about any distro, in any type of *enclosure* you fancy.

 This document is based on "The smart boombox cookbook" on https://github.com/mike99mac/mycroft-tools/blob/master/smartBoombox.pdf which describes much detail of the boombox enclosure.
 This document has just the steps to get the software stack running, and it starts from the very beginning.

 One of my mantras is *Less is more*, so I liked minimy as it is a MINI-MYcroft.
 Here is a rough estimate of the lines of Python code in the three projects as of May 2023:
 ```
-            Repo         Loc       Num-files
+            Repo         Loc           files
     mycroft-core       38074             229
        ovos-core       18067             238
 minimy-mike99mac        9900              79